-- Thoroughly wash your hands with soap and water (for at least 20 seconds) after handling raw pet food, and after touching surfaces or objects that have come in contact with the raw food.
-Potential contaminated surfaces include countertops and the inside of refrigerators and microwaves.
-Potential contaminated objects include kitchen utensils, feeding bowls, and cutting boards.
+1. Hand Hygiene: - Wash your hands thoroughly with soap and water for at least 20 seconds after handling raw pet food.
+Also, wash your hands after touching surfaces or objects that have come into contact with the raw food. - Be mindful of potential contaminated surfaces such as countertops, refrigerators, and microwaves.
+Clean and disinfect these surfaces regularly.

-- Thoroughly clean and disinfect all surfaces and objects that come in contact with raw pet food.
-First wash with hot soapy water and then follow with a disinfectant.
-A solution of 1 tablespoon bleach to 1 quart (4 cups) water is an effective disinfectant.
-For a larger supply of the disinfectant solution, add ¼ cup bleach to 1 gallon (16 cups) water.
-You can also run items through the dishwasher after each use to clean and disinfect them.
+2. Cleaning and Disinfection: - Thoroughly clean and disinfect all surfaces and objects that come into contact with raw pet food.
+Start by washing them with hot soapy water and then use a disinfectant. - An effective disinfectant solution can be made by mixing 1 tablespoon of bleach with 1 quart (4 cups) of water.
+For larger quantities, mix ¼ cup of bleach with 1 gallon (16 cups) of water.
+Dishwashing can also help sanitize items.

 3. Proper Storage and Thawing: - Freeze raw meat and poultry products until you're ready to use them.
 Thaw them in the refrigerator or microwave, avoiding countertop or sink thawing methods. - Handle raw and frozen pet food with care, avoiding cross-contamination with other food items.
 Refrain from rinsing raw meat, poultry, fish, or seafood as it can spread bacteria.